-Happy Thanksgiving!
+Happy Holidays!
 Try one of these side dish recipes to jazz up your holiday table.

 French Cut Green Beans with Caramelized Onions and Hazelnuts

 1 lb French cut* green or wax beans or combination

 Sea salt, to taste

 - Heat olive oil over medium low heat and add the shallots.
 Cook slowly, stirring frequently, until nicely browned, about 8-10 minutes.

 - Add the broth, beans, and cider vinegar and season with salt.
 Give the beans a stir, cover, and simmer until beans are tender, about 6-8 minutes.
 Serve sprinkled with the chopped hazelnuts.